Louvre Palace: Location and layout

 The Louvre Palace is situated on the right bank of the Seine, between the Quai François Mitterrand to its south, the Avenue du Général-Lemonnier to its west (thus named since 1957; formerly rue des Tuileries and Avenue Paul-Déroulède, converted into an underpass in 1987–1989), the Rue de Rivoli to its north, and the Place du Louvre to its east.
-The complex occupies about 40 hectares with buildings distributed around two main open spaces: the eastern Cour Carrée (square courtyard), which is closed by four wings that form the square of its name, and the central Cour Napoléon, which is open on its western side, beyond the thoroughfare known as Place du Carrousel, towards the Carrousel Garden and the rest of the Tuileries Garden.
+The complex occupies about 40 hectares with buildings distributed around three main open spaces: the eastern Cour Carrée (square courtyard), which is closed by four wings that form the square of its name, the central Cour Napoléon, which is open on its western side onto the thoroughfare known as Place du Carrousel, towards the Carrousel Garden.
+The rest of the Tuileries Garden lies beyond that.

 The Louvre is slightly askew of the Historic Axis (Axe historique), a roughly eight-kilometer (five-mile) architectural line bisecting the city.
 The axis begins with the Louvre courtyard, at a point now symbolically marked by a lead copy of Bernini's equestrian statue of Louis XIV, and runs west along the Champs-Élysées to La Défense and slightly beyond.

 Since 1988, the Louvre Pyramid in the middle of the Cour Napoléon has marked the center of the Louvre complex.
 At the same time, the Louvre Museum has adopted a toponymy developed by the Carbone Smolan Agency to refer to the three clusters of buildings that surround that central focus point: